-- Crest Capital provides equipment financing options to small businesses, with loans ranging in value from $5,000 to $500,000.
-Visit our full review of Crest Capital to learn more.
+- Crest Capital provides equipment financing options to small businesses, with loans ranging from $5,000 to $500,000.
+Read our full review of Crest Capital to learn more.

 - Fora Financial is a versatile lender that extends asset-based loans to businesses in the form of equipment loans, inventory loans and bridge financing.
-Visit our full Fora Financial review to learn more.
+Visit our in-depth Fora Financial review to learn more.

 - Rapid Finance offers a wide range of financing options to small and midsize businesses.
 It also offers term loans, lines of credit, bridge loans, SBA loans, commercial real estate loans and healthcare cash advances.
-Visit our full review of Rapid Finance to learn more.
+Visit our detailed review of Rapid Finance for more information.

-- SBG Funding provides flexible loans to young businesses with a minimum credit score of 500 and $150,000 in annual revenue.
+- SBG Funding provides flexible loans to young businesses with a minimum credit score of 500 and $10,000 in monthly revenue.
 It also offers lines of credit, equipment financing and invoice factoring.
-Visit our full review of SBG Funding to learn more.
+Learn more in our review of SBG Funding.

-For more information on each of these lenders and how to choose a business loan that's right for you, visit our best picks page for business loans.
+Tip: For more information on each of these lenders and how to choose the right business loan for you, visit our roundup of the best business loans.

 Asset-based lending FAQs